MiloradFilipovic/promptblocks/README.md

 If you are using a Node.js version manager, like [nvm](https://github.com/nvm-sh/nvm), node version in the prompt won't be updated when you switch.

 In order to achieve this, you can create a custom function in your `~/.zshrc` file that will source your zsh config every time you change Node version.
-Note that, depending on your configuration, this will be slow down the original command execution.
+Note that, depending on your configuration, this will slow down the original command execution.

 If using nvm, this function can look like this:
 ```zsh